Parkman328/aws_immersion/content/redshift-run-task.md

 Connect to your Cluster by Creating your Connection

-Press the Edit on Top Right at SQL Pad
+Press the Edit on Top Right at SQLPad

 ![SQL Pad Edit](/images/sqlpad5.png)

+Press the Edit on Top Connections

 ![SQL Pad Edit](/images/sqlpad6.png)

 * Connection name: `Redshift`
 * Driver: `Redshift`
 * Host: **REDSHIFT_CLUSTER_NAME**